 The 1800R curvature design matches the contours of the human field of vision.
 This maximizes visibility and creates an atmosphere of immersion.
 It has an edgeless design that gives you more screen real estate.
 With the 75Hz refresh rate, images seamlessly transition faster to give you an advantage in gaming performance.

-The monitor features a blue light shift mode.
+Sceptre C275W-1920RN monitor features a blue light shift mode.
 It has multi-ports which include HDMI and VGA ports.
 This provides diversity and different preferences.
 The monitor also has a tilting feature that minimizes glare and clarifies images to your liking.
 The monitor weighs about 7.5 pounds without stand and 8.59 pounds withstand.
 The tilting feature minimizes glare and clarifies images according to your liking.
 It’s the best 27 inch curved gaming monitor.

-The design in a thin bezel edge-less monitor that shows images edge to edge.
-The monitor is curved enough to be good but not to get glare from the other lights.
+The design in a thin bezel edge-less monitors that show images edge to edge.
+The Sceptre C275W-1920RN monitor is curved enough to be good but not to get glare from the other lights.
 It has good picture quality and audio speakers.
 The curvature gives you an immersive effect.
 Your eyes don’t have to sweep from one corner to the other.

 - IPS panel technology